 Cuts, tears, and damaged sheaths on any cable on your ultrasound imaging equipment need to be repaired quickly.
 These repairs are often very simple and can be done fast and at a low cost.

-However, if you don’t get damaged cables repaired, there is the risk of the ultrasound breaking down.
+However, if you don’t get damaged cables serviced, there is the risk of the ultrasound breaking down.
 There is also the additional risk of electrocution to your staff if there are exposed cables.

 3D and 4D ultrasound probes have soft shells.
 This can lead to problems with leakage.
 A quick way to tell if your ultrasound probe has a leaking problem is to face it downwards, turn the probe all the way up, and then turn the probe to face it upwards in one quick motion.
 If you see a wave, then the oil is leaking.